 The project

-Helene, a senior lecturer in modern literature, had been renting a 25 m² studio on rue des Ecoles for six years.
-With her position now permanent, she wanted to buy for the first time, in the same neighbourhood if possible.
-Working within walking distance of the Sorbonne was her absolute priority.
+Hélène, a senior lecturer in modern literature, had been renting a 25 m² studio on rue des Écoles for six years.
+With her position now permanent, she wanted to buy for the first time, in the same neighbourhood if she could.
+Working within walking distance of the Sorbonne was her overriding priority.

 With a deposit of 130,000 euros from an inheritance and a monthly net salary of 3,200 euros, her borrowing capacity topped out at 350,000 euros.
-The total budget of 480,000 euros set a high bar for the 5th arrondissement, where the average price per m² exceeds 11,000 euros.
-Helene had identified two properties in three months of independent searching, but had lost both: one to a buyer with no loan condition precedent, the other sold before she could arrange a second viewing.
+The total budget of 480,000 euros set a high bar for the 5th, where the average price per m² exceeds 11,000 euros.
+In three months searching on her own, Hélène had found two properties but lost both: one to a buyer with no loan condition precedent, the other sold before she could arrange a second viewing.

 The search strategy

-Marie Esmieu-Fournel immediately recalibrated expectations.
-In the 5th, a 480,000 euro budget gives access to a 2-bedroom of 35 to 45 m², provided you accept an intermediate floor without lift or a property needing refreshing.
-Marie targeted period buildings on secondary streets between the Pantheon and place Maubert, where the price per m² is 10 to 15% lower than on the main thoroughfares.
+Marie Esmieu-Fournel recalibrated expectations from the outset.
+In the 5th, a 480,000 euro budget reaches a two-room flat of 35 to 45 m², provided you accept a middle floor without lift or a property needing refreshing.
+Marie targeted period buildings on secondary streets between the Panthéon and place Maubert, where the price per m² runs 10 to 15% below the main thoroughfares.

-She contacted seven agencies in the 5th and activated alerts with three notarial offices in the area.
-In parallel, she monitored inheritance sales, a frequent source of discounted properties in the 5th, where many elderly owners have held apartments for several decades.
+She contacted seven agencies in the 5th and set up alerts with three notarial offices in the area.
+Alongside this, she watched inheritance sales, a frequent source of discounted properties in the 5th, where many elderly owners have held flats for several decades.

-Over five weeks, four properties were identified.
-Two viewings were arranged with Helene.
-The first, a 38 m² 2-bedroom on the 6th floor without lift, was ruled out despite an attractive price: the daily climb to the 6th without a lift was not compatible with the long term.
+Over five weeks, four properties were identified and two viewings arranged with Hélène.
+The first, a 38 m² two-room flat on the 6th floor without lift, was ruled out despite an attractive price: the daily climb to the 6th would not do for the long term.

 The property found

-The second property caught Helene’s attention.
-A 42 m² 2-bedroom on the 2nd floor of a 17th-century building on rue Laplace, 200 metres from the Pantheon.
-The apartment comprised a 19 m² living room with exposed beams and period fireplace, a 13 m² courtyard-facing bedroom, a 5 m² kitchen and a shower room.
+The second property caught Hélène’s eye.
+A 42 m² two-room flat on the 2nd floor of a 17th-century building on rue Laplace, 200 metres from the Panthéon.
+The flat comprised a 19 m² living room with exposed beams and a period fireplace, a 13 m² courtyard-facing bedroom, a 5 m² kitchen and a shower room.

-The 3.10 m ceiling height, characteristic of buildings from this era, compensated for the modest surface area by creating a pleasant sense of volume.
+The 3.10 m ceiling height, typical of buildings from this era, made up for the modest floor area with a pleasant sense of volume.
 The original herringbone parquet was in good condition.
-The south-east facing living room enjoyed generous morning sunlight.
+The south-east-facing living room enjoyed generous morning sun.

 The property needed refreshing (painting, kitchen), estimated at 12,000 euros, but the structure was sound.
 The building, partially listed, was regularly maintained by the managing agent.
 Co-ownership charges of 190 euros per month included cold water.
 The DPE rating of E, standard for 17th-century buildings, was not an issue given the heritage listing that exempts certain insulation requirements.